Starting a Business

 - Additional Information

-There are several places where potential business owners in Nunavut can go to obtain funding.
-Keep in mind that all agencies look at a mix of your own equity (cash and sweat equity), loan monies and grant/contribution monies (non-repayable equity).
+There are several places where potential business owners in Nunavut can go to obtain financing.
+Keep in mind that all agencies look at a mix of your own equity (cash and sweat equity), loan monies as well as grant/contribution monies (non-repayable equity).
 You can find a complete list of financial sources here.

 If you want to run a business, there are specific regulations to follow and licensing you must acquire.
 These regulations will vary depending on the type and location of your business but there are several mandatory requirements.
 Information on this and further registry information and contact information can be found on the Regulatory and Licensing Agencies Info-Guide web site or the Canada Business Services for Entrepreneurs.